shane-keating/fluids-oceans-climate/jupyter-labs/Lab 1 Blinking vortex/readme.txt

 Click Application Launcher > Terminal (Konsole)

-Type "juyter-notebook".
+Type "jupyter-notebook".
+(Be careful to type it exactly, including the hyphen).
 This will open a new window in your web browser.

 You will need to enter a "Token" to authenticate the notebook.
 In Konsole, copy/paste the URL provided into your web browser (or just right click > open link).